iree-org/iree/docs/developers/developing_iree/sanitizers.md

 ```

 However, that requires making and using a custom
-build of libc++ with MSan as explained in
+build of libc++ with MSAN as explained in
 [this documentation](https://github.com/google/sanitizers/wiki/MemorySanitizerLibcxxHowTo).

-As of April 2022, all of IREE's tests succeeded with MSan on Linux/x86-64,
+As of April 2022, all of IREE's tests succeeded with MSAN on Linux/x86-64,
-provided that the `vulkan` driver was disabled (due to lack of MSan
+provided that the `vulkan` driver was disabled (due to lack of MSAN
 instrumentation in the NVIDIA Vulkan driver).

 ### UBSan (UndefinedBehaviorSanitizer)